mlang/bmc/sphinx/tutorial.rst

 significantly in pitch from what is common for a particular clef, braille music code writers should consider adding clef signs as appropriate to ensure that automatic conversion to visual notation can produce a pleasant result.

+Additionally, clef signs might be important for communcation between blind and sighted music readers.
+While it should always be possible to indicate exact positions inside a piece by counting measures and beats, it can be quite natural for a sighted reader to say: "After the F-Clef".
+In those situations, it is particularily helpful if clef signs are presented in braille.

 Accidentals
 ===========